top of page

 Writing is about conflict, so don’t make your characters nice.

-The story you want to read has the protagonist dragging the hoodlum to the carriage door, using his face to break the glass in the door, then feeding him out of the broken window as the train slows into a long bend, the troublemaker last seen somersaulting down a grassy verge.
+The story you want to read has the protagonist dragging the hoodlum to the carriage door, using his face to break the glass, then feeding him out of the broken window as the train slows into a long bend, the troublemaker last seen somersaulting down a grassy verge.

 One major tip: get a sidekick.

 Every popular character has a sidekick.
-Even the ultimate loner, Jack Reacher, has a sidekick in each novel, that person being whichever person needed rescuing from the local corrupt sheriff, or whoever the villain might be in that book.
+Even the ultimate loner, Jack Reacher, had a sidekick in each novel, that person being whoever needed rescuing from the local corrupt sheriff or dastardly villain in that book.
 As much as a loner Reacher is, he never acts truly alone.
 He does it with people, and on behalf of people.

 Dialogue is a good way of fleshing out your characters.
 It can be a way of revealing their real emotions, the person inside the façade, particularly if the emotions don’t match the words.

 The reader knows that he isn’t miffed about having his enjoyment of the sporting event disturbed.
-He is affected, but he doesn’t want to confront it.
+He is affected by the events if the day but doesn’t want to confront it.
 He wants to hide from it, his own coping mechanism kicking in, which is to bury his feelings, although the reader knows that his real emotions will erupt at some point later, in a more destructive way.
 All that told in a few words of dialogue.

 You can get to know a character best by what they don’t say, quite often, as opposed to what they do say.